joshuagryphon/plastid/docs/source/concepts/data.rst

 Formats of data
 ---------------
-One of the design goals of :data:`yeti` is to insulate users from the esoterica of the various file formats used in genomics.
+One of the design goals of :data:`plastid` is to insulate users from the esoterica of the various file formats used in genomics.
 But, two points are relevant:

   #.
 It is important for users to recognize the file types names in order to